ihatewoodenspoons/projects/README.md

 * Do not look at any issues made by me, they are all extremely stupid.

 Timeline (as of Dec 15, 2024)
-Dec 15, 2024: Nvm lol time to get back to doing calculator Dec 14, 2024: Finding ideas for a new project
+Dec 15, 2024: Nvm lol time to get back to doing calculator i was just maddddddd Dec 14, 2024: Finding ideas for a new project
 Dec 14, 2024: Ended Calculator.